ipfs/ipfs-blog/src/_blog/2023-05-multi-gateway-browser-client.md

 The first element after `ipns://` is the "[ipns-name](https://specs.ipfs.tech/ipns/ipns-record/#ipns-name)".

-* If the name is formatted as a CIDv1, and has its codec set to `libp2p-key` (`0x72`), ipfs-client will retrieve a [signed IPNS record](https://specs.ipfs.tech/ipns/ipns-record/#ipns-record) of what it points at from a gateway, and then load that content.
+* If the name is formatted as a CIDv1, and has its codec set to `libp2p-key` (`0x72`), ipfs-chromium will retrieve a [signed IPNS record](https://specs.ipfs.tech/ipns/ipns-record/#ipns-record) of what it points at from a gateway, and then load that content.
   * The cryptographic signature in the record is verified using the public key, which corresponds to the "ipns-name"
   * Note: only two [multibase](https://docs.ipfs.tech/concepts/glossary/#multibase) encodings are fully supported for now: base36 and base32.
 If your IPNS or DNSLink record points to something base58 that should work, but otherwise avoid it (don't use it in the address bar!).
 * If the name is not formatted as a CIDv1, a DNS request is created for the appropriate TXT record to resolve it as a [DNSLink](https://dnslink.dev/).